- Santé des parcs santé des populations

 Join birdwatchers for this incredible day of winter birding!
 Please contact the Visitor Centre to obtain more information by calling 519-243-8574.

 No need to hibernate!
 Family Day is a great excuse to get out and explore nature in winter.
 Come and learn how Pinery’s winter residents survive in winter – from tiny predators living under the snow, to winter songbirds and large awe-inspiring night-time predators like Great Horned Owls and others.
 Bring your cross-country skis, snowshoes, toboggan and/or skates and enjoy winter!
 Skis and snowshoes are also available for rent.

 Please visit www.pinerypark.on.ca for more information on the weekend’s events.

 Get on your bike to Pedal The Pinery and support The Friends of Pinery Park’s environmental projects, Naturalist programs and wildlife research.
-There will be a 20k bike route (a fun ride, not a race) and a walk route.
+There will be a 20k bike route (a fun ride, not a race) and a walking route.
 This is a great event for the whole family to participate in.
-Visit www.pinerypark.on.ca for more details, registration and to download the 2015 pledge sheet.
+Visit www.pinerypark.on.ca for more details, registration and to download the 2016 pledge sheet (available early 2016).
 Leashed dogs are welcome!